Turkish-Spiced Chicken Kebabs with Pomegranate Relish

 Despite how long and scary this recipe looks, it’s really not that bad.
 Many of same ingredients are repeated (olive oil, lemon juice, seasoning…), and the relish and yogurt simply need to be stirred together, and marinating chicken was pretty easy the last time I checked.
 When you’re ready to cook the chicken, you’ll have dinner on the table in under 30 minutes.

-We actually ate this with this awesome Cranberry Jasmine Rice (subbing quinoa for the rice and pomegranate seeds for the cranberries… so I guess it’s “Pomegranate Quinoa”?) instead of pita bread.
+We actually ate this with some cranberry jasmine rice instead of pita bread.
 But the photo in the magazine looked so pretty, I wanted to replicate it.

 LOVED this.
 (Even the kids!)
 The leftovers were even great for lunch the next day.
 And that pomegranate relish?
 I started eating it with a spoon and had to force myself to stop.